Dabomstew/universal-pokemon-randomizer/README.md

 ## Replacements ##

-If you're looking for a regularly updated UPR fork with support for Gen6/7 games and many other added features, check out the Universal Pokemon Randomizer ZX by Ajarmar: https://github.com/Ajarmar/universal-pokemon-randomizer-zx
+If you're looking for a regularly updated UPR fork with support for Gen6/7 games and many other added features, check out the Universal Pokemon Randomizer FVX: https://github.com/upr-fvx/universal-pokemon-randomizer-fvx

 If you're a speedrunner looking for the randomizer to randomize Speedchoice roms, that now lives at https://github.com/Dabomstew/UPR-Speedchoice